 sattva-śuddhiḥ saumanasya-ikāgry-endriyajaya-ātmadarśana yogyatvāni ca

-There arises pure Sattva, mental rejoice, concentration, conquest of sensual organs, and mastery of Yoga.– Yoga-Sutra 2.41
+There arises pure Sattva, mental rejoice, concentration, the conquest of sensual organs, and mastery of Yoga.– Yoga-Sutra 2.41

-Benefits of Saucha
+Benefits Of Saucha

 Saucha in Darshana Upanishad

 Scholars view that cleanliness provides the knowledge “I am pure”.
-The nature of body is always impure; whereas the nature of Atman is always pure.
+The nature of the body is always impure; whereas the nature of Atman is always pure.
 Understanding this fact, to which of them (body or Atman) should cleanliness be prescribed?

 Saucha in Shandilya Upanishad

 Shandilya Upanishad also puts Saucha in the category of Yama.
 Saucha is of two kinds: external and Internal.
 The external purification comes with the use of water and earth; whereas the internal purification comes with the practice of Atma Vidya, the knowledge of Atman.

 Tapa (austerity) consists of worship of God, priests, guru, and elders.
 When it is performed with the observance of cleanliness, simplicity, celibacy, and non-violence, it becomes the kind of austerity by means of the body.Bhagavad Gita 17.14

 Tapa by means of the body is one aspect of Tapa.
 While performing this kind of austerity, cleanliness is the primary code of conduct.